-St Joseph's Catholic Primary School is part of the St. John Paul II Multi Academy.
-The admissions authority for the school is the Board of Directors of the St. John Paul II Multi Academy who has responsibility for admissions to this school.
-The Board of Directors has delegated responsibility for the administration of the admissions process to the Local Governing Body of St Joseph's Catholic Primary School.
+The Abbey Catholic Primary School is part of the St John Paul II Multi Academy.
+The admissions authority for the school is the Board of Directors of the St John Paul II Multi Academy who has responsibility for the admissions process to the Local Governing Body of The Abbey Catholic School.

-The admissions process for St Joseph's Catholic Primary School is part of the Birmingham Local Authority co-ordinated admissions scheme.
-To apply for a place at St Joseph's Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St Joseph's Catholic Primary School on the application form.
+The admissions process for Abbey Catholic Primary School is part of the Birmingham Local Authority coordinated admissions scheme.
+To apply for a place at Abbey Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming Abbey Catholic Primary School on the application form.
 Applications need to be made by 15th January 2026 A Supplementary Information Form (SIF) must also be completed and returned directly to the school by the same date (see Note 2).